assemblycapital/houston/README.md

 # houston
 urbit moon dashboard

-houston exposes an api for your moon utilities:
+houston exposes a poke api for your moon utilities:
  * |moon
  * |moon-breach
  * |moon-cycle-keys

-houston stores the moons you have spawned, and some metadata about them.
+houston only accepts pokes from our.bowl

-jael only stores the moons public key, houston also stores a copy of the private key in case its ever needed.
+jael is still the source of truth for each moons pubkey, life, and rift. when a moon is created or rekeyed through houston, houston keeps a copy of the private key. the private key / seed is needed for relaunching a moon after it's breached.

+## Using The Frontend
+the ```create``` button spawns a new moon. this maps to |moon. it can optionally be given a @p for the moon. if a @p is not given, it will create a random moon.

+each moon has a ```breach``` and a ```cycle keys``` button. these correspond with |moon-breach and |moon-cycle-keys respectively. moons also have a ```forget``` button. this simply removes the moon from houstons agent state. it doesnt effect the actual moon.

+users can ```import``` a moon, which just adds the moon @p into houston without any metadata. this allows existing moons to be tracked and tagged as part of the same database. imported moons can still be breached and can still have their keys reset from the houston UI. when an imported moon has its keys reset, the new data will be stored in houston.

+moons can be given ```tags``` which are just arbitrary text. this should be useful to track:
+ * what services the moon is responsible for
+ * what machine the moon is running on
+ * who the moon belongs to

-### Installing the Desk
+## Installing the Desk From Source
 in dojo:
 ```
 |merge %houston our %base